microsoft/pxt-arcade/docs/hardware/adding.md

 * [Hardware design notes](#hardwaredev) provides additional hardware circuit design considerations
 * [Firmware development notes](#firmwaredev) describes aspects of firmware development and configuration

-## Configuration #cf2

-We anticipate the future need of various configurations for screen controllers, as well as different accelerometers, etc. Thus, we generate the same UF2 file for all boards of a given variant, and have the runtime look for configuration values in the bootloader area (called **CF2** configuration).

-See https://github.com/Microsoft/uf2/blob/master/cf2.md for more details on the configuration format.
-The [bootloaders](#bootloaders) can be binary patched with new configuration data if needed.

-The configuration data also includes the assignment of a GPIO pin header.
-Generally, the header isn't essential to this board, but it's recommended to at least leave holes for people to solder it in.

-The exact pins where the various `BTN_*`, `JACK_*`, and `DISPLAY_*` lines are connected are specified in the bootloader.
-You can change them as described above.

 ## Components #components

 ### MCU #mcu